mongodb/docs/source/includes/api/list-tables/admin-blockstore-create-request-documents.rst

    * - maxCapacityGB
      - number
-     - The maximum amount of data in GB this :term:`blockstore` can store.
+     - *Optional.* The maximum amount of data in GB this :term:`blockstore` can store.

    * - uri
      - string